mvglasow/unison-wiki/Reporting-Bugs-and-Feature-Requests.md

 ## Simplify your setup

-Reduce the complexity of what you are doing.
-Sync locally even if that's not what you ultimately want.
-Turn off the watcher.
-Turn off -repeat.
-Turn off -auto.
+Reduce the complexity of what you are doing, even if what you ultimately want is complicated.
+Simplification steps include:
+  - Sync locally.
+  - Turn off the watcher.
+  - Turn off -repeat.
+  - Turn off -auto.

 If you can succeed at that, add things back one at a time.
 If the problem remains, you have created a smaller test case.

-Create a test case with a few files if you can do that.
+Try to create a test case with the smallest number of files that triggers the bug.

 ## Search existing issues